sjbrown/1kfa/mod_guide_player.md

 XP are a player's most important mechanical currency in the game.

 Some Deckahedron cards show an experience point symbol in the middle.
-These are XP cards.
-After a flip is *resolved* by an XP card, take one XP from the supply.
+After a flip is *resolved* by one of these cards, take one XP from the supply.

 You may only do this when the card *resolves* a flip. (ie, when flipping multiple cards, only if the *XP card* was the one from which the ✗ or ✔ symbols were used to interpret the result of the move)

-XP are a currency you spend to activate "meta" parts of the game.
-See below for moves that let you "break" or "bend" rules, or partially take control of the narrative.
+XP are a currency you spend to activate other rules in the game.
+See the Moves reference below for descriptions of how XP can be spent.

 ### Wounds